 629 Third Avenue, Suite C

 *New Hope Teen Recovery Center serves pregnant and parenting adolescent females, ages 12 through 17 and their minor dependent children

 Adolescent Group Homes

 McAlister Institute offers three gender-specific homes where substance abusing teens can seek up to 21 days of non-medical, residential detox.
 While in the program, adolescents participate in assessments, individual counseling, structured recovery activities, group education, and self-help groups.
-Locations are kept confidential, so please call our Adolescent Intake Coordinator, Cicely Kaul, MA, to learn more information or to schedule an intake: 619-442-0277 x147.
+Locations are kept confidential, so please call our Adolescent Intake Coordinator to learn more information or to schedule an intake: 619-442-0277 x147.

 Safe Housing - Supportive Housing

-McAlister Institute also promotes drug-free schools and workplaces by providing SAMHSA-certified drug testing services to private and public schools, athletic programs, nonprofit business, law enforcement agencies, and for-profit companies.
+McAlister Institute also promotes drug-free schools and workplaces by providing SAMHSA-certified drug testing services to private and public schools, athletic programs, companies, law enforcement agencies, and other interested organizations.
 For more information, please visit our Corporate Solutions page, or call 619-442-0277 x106.
 To learn more about our free initial drug test for teens, please visit http://www.mcalisterinc.org/freetest/.

 Funded in part by the County of San Diego, Health and Human Services Agency